casoon/dragonfly-docs/docs/storybook/interactive-demos.md

   style="border: 1px solid #ddd; border-radius: 4px;"
 ></iframe>

-Diese Integration zeigt:
+This integration shows:
-- Wie man Markdown in Storybook-Stories verwendet
+- How to use Markdown in Storybook stories
-- Wie man Code-Beispiele mit interaktiven Demos kombiniert
+- How to combine code examples with interactive demos
-- Wie man eine einheitliche Dokumentation erstellt
+- How to create unified documentation

-## Komponentenübergreifende Interaktion
+## Cross-Component Interaction

-In diesem Beispiel interagieren mehrere Komponenten miteinander:
+In this example, multiple components interact with each other:

 <iframe
   src="https://casoon.github.io/ui-lib/storybook/iframe.html?id=examples-shopping-cart--default&viewMode=story"